hackclub/hackclub/workshops/collaborative_sketch/README.md

 ### Setting up the Firebase App

 Firebase is a real-time database.
-This means that all the information we send to Firebase gets updated across everything connected to that database.

-In this project, we'll be using Firebase to store the points of what we're drawing on our canvas.
-We'll need to create an app within Firebase.

-Now we'll set up the Firebase side of our project.
+This means that whenever one person edits the sketch, the sketch on everyone else's computer or phone will update!

+Before we can start coding, we need to sign up on the Firebase website.
 Go to [Firebase](https://firebase.google.com/) and sign up for an account.

 Now that we're at our dashboard, we'll create our app.
 Let's head over to our [Firebase dashboard](https://console.firebase.google.com/) and create a new project, which we will name `collaborative-sketch`.

 Let's click on "Add Firebase to your web app."
-We'll copy _part_ of the code snippet and paste it into our `main.js`:
+We'll copy _part_ of the code snippet and paste it into our `main.js`.
+Keep in mind your URLs and variables will be different, and that's fine!

 ```js
 var config = {